jackseceng/TweeVEBot/readme.md

 *This is Python code from my video tutorial on making twitter bot in GCP.
 View the original video [![here.](https://img.youtube.com/vi/VID/0.jpg)](https://www.youtube.com/watch?v=qAKjd-PlZsI)*

-### GCP setup guide
+### GCP setup guide:

-1. Copy the contents of either the '*hello-world*' directory into a new GCP cloud function.
-2. Set up a pub/sub channel with google cloud scheduler with the desired trigger time and date.
-3. Subscribe your new cloud function to that pub/sub channel.
-5. Add your twitter credentials to GCP Secrets Manager in this format:
+1. Add your twitter credentials to GCP Secret Manager in this format:

 Name | Twitter credential
 ------------ | -------------